simbricks/simbricks/doc/user/orchestration.rst

 Component Simulators
 ====================

-SimBricks comes with multiple, ready-to-use component simulators for your experiments in :mod:`simbricks.orchestration.simulators`.
+SimBricks defines multiple, ready-to-use component simulators in the module :mod-orchestration:`simulators.py`.
 These include host, NIC, network, and PCIe device simulators.
-On the orchestration side, each simulator is implemented in a class deriving from :class:`~simbricks.orchestration.simulators.Simulator`, which provides the necessary commands for their execution.
+Each simulator is defined by a class deriving from :class:`~simbricks.orchestration.simulators.Simulator`, which provides the necessary commands for their execution.
 We also offer more specialized base classes for the different component types, which implement common member functions, for example, to connect NICs or network component simulators to a host simulator.

-.. automodule:: simbricks.orchestration.simulators

 .. autoclass:: simbricks.orchestration.simulators.Simulator
   :members: prep_cmds, run_cmd, resreq_cores, resreq_mem